 Do – Match the Curtain and Blind Colour with the Rod Colour

 As with matching accessories to your curtains and blinds, it’s important that the hardware complements the window dressing too.
 Once you have decided on the colours, make sure you specify the exact tints so the curtain rod can be matched.

 High-shine rods, like bright silver or gold can look too much with curtains and blinds so avoid these.
-Opt for hardware with a matte finished to keep with the overall look of both styles of window treatments you’ve chosen.
+Opt for hardware with a matte finish to keep with the overall look of both styles of window treatments you’ve chosen.

 For many homeowners, windows are often viewed as an afterthought but their power to make or break a room is inevitable.
 Add a dressing to a window, and the room becomes brighter, softer or dynamic.
-When it’s time to retreat in your space, homeowners want to be able to control the effects of curious eyes and sunlight without completely feeling cut off.
+When it’s time to retreat in your space, Perth homeowners want to be able to control the effects of curious eyes and sunlight without completely feeling cut off.
 The combination of curtains and blinds can help to frame and enhance your view, whilst give you all the internal benefits too.